- Can I pass my CA Final Exams while working a full-time job?

 - Plan your theory and practical topics.
 Give importance to both.

-- Even in practical subjects like Costing, Financial Management or Accounting, we have 25 to 30 marks allotted for theory.
+- Even in practical subjects like Costing, Financial Management, or Accounting, we have 25 to 30 marks allotted for theory.
 Theory can help you sail through.

-Utilise your flexible hours’ facility
+Utilize your flexible hour’s facility

 - Some of the offices allow flexible timings.
 Choose to go to the office a little late/early so that you may save traffic time as well as study more effectively at home/office.